UTSCCSCC01/finalprojectf22-crunch-time/doc/sprint3/sprint3.md

-## Sprint 2 - Goals
+## Sprint 3 - Goals
-* Aim to finish implementing the user stories for About Us Page, Personal Info Page, Account deletion, Logout Of User, join groups, Leave Groups, View Group Page, Set Group Size Limit, Search For Group, Activities and Contact Us Page
+* Aim to finish implementing the user stories for About Us Page, Personal Info Page, Account deletion, Logout Of User, join groups, Leave Groups, View Group Page, Set Group Size Limit, Search For Group, Activities, Create front-end for login page, Create front-end for register page and Contact Us Page
 * Finish the unfinished tasks for the Chat with group members user story
 * Work on connecting all the pages and account for displaying the correct navbar for a logged in vs logged out user
 * Complete the tasks based on their acceptance criteria to have a working software.